orbitmines/archive/projects/Writing - 2025. A Universal Language.md

     Object.keys(object).forEach(key => (this as any)[key] = object[key]);
   }

   // TODO: map where each change in sequence effects the next one, vs map where we expect the initial structure to be the same  TODO COUNTS FOR EVERY CHANGE.
-Might trigger changes which alter
+Might trigger changes which alter multiple layers of the altered Ray. -> Selection might not be reachable, or differently, or distance is altered, etc..

   // TODO: How does .map effect .self/.terminal/.initial
   // TODO: Map preserves current structure (if it doesn't loop on itself)